orual/deer-social/README.md

 For this reason, bias towards features that change a relatively small amount of code that is present upstream.

+Without an overriding motivation, opinionated features should exist behind a toggle that is not enabled by default.
+This allows deer.social to cater to as many users as possible.

 **Guidelines:**

 - Check for existing issues before filing a new one please.